 Along the way I managed the Crime Mapping & Analysis Program at NIJ, developed a novel statistical technique (Radius-Multidimensional Scaling) through a Northrop Grumman research grant that was published in the Journal of the Royal Statistical Society and deployed by the DoD to identify insurgents on the battlefield.

-After BAIR Analytics, I built Nouri.ai (relationship intelligence, acquired 2025), led GameSafe.ai (NLP and visual classifiers to detect predatory behavior targeting children in online games), launched Blrb.ai (AI-powered marketing copy and brand messaging), and now SWORN.ai — an AI-native platform fusing contextual biometrics, voice stress analysis, and multi-layer RAG pipelines to protect first responder wellness.
+After BAIR Analytics, I built Nouri.ai (relationship intelligence, acquired 2025), led GameSafe.ai (NLP and visual classifiers to detect predatory behavior targeting children in online games), launched Blrb.ai (a smart URL shortener with zip code demographics and click analytics), and now SWORN.ai, an AI-native platform fusing contextual biometrics, voice stress analysis, and multi-layer RAG pipelines to protect first responder wellness.

-Everything I build is shaped by two things that came before any company or classroom: faith and family.
-They're the foundation — the reason the work matters and the lens I see it through.
+Everything I build is shaped by three things that came before any company or classroom: God, Family, Country.
+They're the foundation; the reason the work matters and the lens I see it through.
 Technology is what I do.
-The people I love and the God I serve are why I do it.
+Serving and protecting others is what drives me.